 In some instances, your condition may prevent you from doing an activity you previously liked to do.
-This said, there may be other ways you can enjoy moving more.
-Our campaign partners may also have condition-specific activities or advice that may help you specifically; click on the logos at the bottom of this page that are relevant to you if you’d like to be directed to these resources.
+That said, there may be other ways you can enjoy moving more.
+Our charity partners may also have condition-specific activities or advice that may help you specifically; click on the logos at the bottom of this page that are relevant to you if you’d like to be directed to these resources.

 Stuck on ideas for new activities to try?
 Talk to friends, family, and other people with health conditions for ideas on what you might like or try our new Five in Five customisable mini workout.
 There are also some online resources and digital tools, like Exi, that can help you figure out how to go about trying something new based on your condition.